Gxrjan/Compiler/README.md

-Dependencies: LLVM 11.1.9, Clang 11.1.0, .NET 5.0.202, Mono 6.12.0, Python 3.9.4.
+Dependencies:
+* LLVM 11.1.9
+* Clang 11.1.0
+* .NET 5.0.202
+* Mono 6.12.0
+* Python 3.9.4
-The G compiler was build with these versions, however it might possibly work with earlier versions as well but that's untested.
+The G compiler was built with these versions, however it might possibly work with the earlier versions as well but that's untested.

 To build the compiler: `make`